-Most experts on bioethics argue that providing only 0.1% of the child’s DNA, the donor will not be considered its parent neither from legal nor ethical point of view.
+Most experts on bioethics argue that by providing only 0.1% of the child’s DNA, the donor will not be considered its parent either from a legal or ethical point of view.

-In 2014, the results of surveillance on the Internet will be revealed.
+In 2014, the results of the surveillance on the Internet will be revealed.

 During the test of the first modification of the “smart” glasses, a number of revolutionary practical applications were found: surgeons broadcasted the operation to medical students, and patients with diabetes were able to literally see what they eat.

-Unlike electric cars, which require a few hours fir charging, the new SUV takes a couple of minutes to refuel, and a full tank should last for 480 km.
+Unlike electric cars, which require a few hours for charging, the new SUV takes a couple of minutes to refuel, and a full tank should last for 480 km.